kgruiz/chatgpt-queue/README.md

 ## Features

 - Floating queue widget that stays visible while you browse the conversation.
+- Full queue dashboard that lists upcoming prompts with inline editing, reordering, and delete controls.
 - One-click capture of the current composer input, plus a Cmd/Ctrl+Shift+Enter shortcut.
 - Automatic prompt dispatch with built-in cooldown once ChatGPT finishes responding.
 - Manual controls for pausing, sending the next item, or clearing the queue.